HERA-Team/hera-images/IMAGES.md

 **Build.** Build this image by running the [stack/build.sh](stack/build.sh) script.
 The built image will be named something like `hera-stack:YYYYMMDD`.
-It will also label that image as `hera-stack:dev`.
+It will also label that image as `hera-stack:latest`.

 The build script takes 4 arguments pointing to Git repositories or checkouts for [Aipy], [Capo], the [HERA Librarian], and the [RTP].